 Note that in this respect wronging someone is very different from harming someone.
 I can wrong you just as I can remember you, talk about you, praise you, vilify you, or do right by you, and I can do all of these things without affecting you in any way, and without requiring you to be there or even to still exist.
 And I can, in theory, still do these things a million years from now.
-There is no problem here.
+There is no problem there.
 But I cannot kick you if you are not there, and I cannot kiss you either.
 If wronging someone is, in terms of the postulated relation, like remembering them, then harming someone is like kicking or kissing them.
-They need to be there in order for me to be able to do it.
+They need to be there in order for me to do it.
 They need to be affected by it.
 I cannot kick or kiss someone who is dead, and neither can I harm them.
 (I can of course do these things to their bodies, but that is not the same.)
 It seems to me that this difference also applies in cases where I am supposedly harmed by something that I am in no way aware of.
 Let’s say my wife is cheating on me.
 Does she harm me?
 No, not if I never find out.
 This does not make it okay, though, because she most certainly wrongs me.
 The reason I can be wronged, but not harmed, by her actions is that wronging someone is as much a relation to the (or a) moral law as it is a relation to that other person.
 I am wronging you because I am doing what is wrong (say, breaking my promise), whether you are aware of it or not.
 But I cannot harm you if what I do doesn’t do anything to you.
 Harm and wrong are separate issues.
 They can even diverge.
 You may actually benefit me by stealing from me.
 It would still be wrong to do so.
 If my wife cheats on me she wrongs me, but need not harm me.
-In fact, some of our most common moral dilemmas concern the difficult choice we have to make between harming someone and wronging them (or more precisely between ‘doing right by them and harming them’ or ‘protecting them from harm and wronging them’).
-My wife for instance may want to spare me the misfortune that would result from telling me about it and decide, for that reason, not to tell me.
+In fact, some of our most common moral dilemmas concern the difficult choice we have to make between harming someone and wronging them (or more precisely between doing right by them and harming them or protecting them from harm and wronging them).
+My wife, for instance, may want to spare me the misfortune that would result from telling me about it and decide, for that reason, not to tell me.
 In this she might of course wrong me even more by lying to me on top of the cheating.
 But at least she wouldn’t harm me.
 Similarly, if I go against your wishes after your death, I may very well do you a serious wrong, but I won’t do you any harm.

-In conclusion: it seems to me that nothing that happens after my death can make my life better or worse than it is (or, for that matter - to finally make the connection to the issue I am currently most interested in, namely meaning in life -, more meaningful or less meaningful).
+In conclusion, it seems to me that nothing that happens after my death can make my life better or worse than it is (or, for that matter—to finally make the connection to the issue I am currently most interested in, namely meaning in life—more meaningful or less meaningful).
 Once my life is over it is everything it can ever be.
-My life is what it is, whatever happens after I’m gone: good or bad, meaningful or meaningless.
+My life is what it is.
+Whatever happens after I’m gone—good or bad—is meaningless.